- Hits: 5209

 From my experiencing directing the Writing Program at USF, I've found that graduate students, adjuncts, and university faculty take pleasure in developing collaboratively-authored pedagogical materials.
 Additionally, developing online teaching and learning spaces via collaborative tools energizes colleagues as well as students, giving them an opportunity to extend their learning, to talk with one another, and to produce relevant texts—texts that other Internet-users may read.
 Engaging colleagues and students in a collaborative effort to build a viable textbook creates energy and focus for courses.
 Rather than importing the values of a book editor from Boston or New York, faculty can customize their contributions to meet the special needs of their students and colleagues.

-Ultimately, from my perspective as an academic author, by crowdsourcing Writing Commons has turned out better than I expected.
-Writing Commons now hosts over 700 essays on various aspects of writing pedagogy. hanks to the generous contributions of the Editorial Board and Review Boards along with the very hard work of our staff, we are better positioned to accomplish our mission--to stretch the fabric of the textbook, to grow the resource so that it's more interactive and engaging, more in line with students' contemporary literacy practices.
+Ultimately, from my perspective as an academic author, crowdsourcing Writing Commons has turned out better than I expected.
+Writing Commons now hosts over 700 essays on various aspects of writing pedagogy.
+Thanks to the generous contributions of the Editorial Board and Review Boards along with the very hard work of our staff, we are better positioned to accomplish our mission—to stretch the fabric of the textbook, to grow the resource so that it's more interactive and engaging, more in line with students' contemporary literacy practices.
 While all this may sound prosaic, for me it's been quite transformative.
 Now, rather than viewing the textbook as my sole contribution, I view the work as a collaborative, global effort to develop the best possible resource to address students' needs as researchers, citizens, and writers.

 Together, by embracing peer production, social media, and intellectual freedom, we can extend our teaching, our professional lives, and our academic disciplines. (see Contribute).